wanderwaltz/wanderwaltz.github.io/_posts/2015-03-28-subclassing-nsarray.md

 }
 {% endhighlight %}

 So each time we access `array[i]` we will actually receive the result of `mapper(array[i], i)`.
 There are some questions open to discussion of course.
 What will we do if the block returns `nil` for some of the elements?
-To be consistent with `NSArray` API we should not return `nil` since that is not expected for `NSArrays`.
+To be consistent with `NSArray` API we should not return `nil` since we do not expect that from `NSArrays`.
 I suggest we transform `nil`s to `NSNull` instances automatically.

 What will the mapping interface look like?
 I suppose something like that will do nicely: